 - Increased anger and irritation,

 - A loss of interest or happiness in day to day events, including reduced ability or desire to socialise with others.

 Changes in mood can be significant part of amphetamine withdrawal symptoms , and can make it difficult for loved ones to cope.

 In more extreme cases, the reported withdrawal symptoms include, hallucinations, paranoia, and suicidal ideation.

-Without a supervised detox, withdrawal symptoms can be extremely difficult to overcome, and are the primary cause for relapse in those abusing amphetamines.
+Without a supervised detox, the withdrawal symptoms can be extremely difficult to overcome, and are the primary cause for relapse in those abusing it.